mlomb/redis-rank/docs/LeaderboardMatrix.md

   * `dimensions`?: [DimensionName]()[] dimensions to include in the result.
 If undefined or empty, all dimensions will be included
   * `features`?: [FeatureName]()[] features to include in the result.
 If undefined or empty, all features will be included

-Note: filters only affect the values returned, not the leaderboards searched
+❗ Note: filters only affect the values returned, not the leaderboards searched (leaderboards searched are set using `dimensionToSort` and `featureToSort`)

 ### Constructor